Posts

 Image

-Last weekend was the first major event of the season, the WightBlat 2024.
+Last weekend was the first major drive of the season, the WightBlat 2024.
 This is an annual event organised by Alex and Simon on the Isle of Wight.
-This year's event was based at the excellent Luccombe Hall hotel in Shanklin.
+This year it was based at the excellent Luccombe Hall hotel in Shanklin.
 I was in France for the week before, but keeping a close eye on the Met Office forecasts for the weekend!
 With a high pressure system moving in I booked the last remaining room at the hotel and the ferry crossing from Portsmouth to Fishbourne.
 Having got back home from Lyon at 10pm the night before, it was an early start on the Friday to prep the car and meet up with Essex legend Debbie at the M25 Brentwood junction.
 It was pretty cold at 9am so I had the half hood on and heater going.
-Debbie turns up with no roof and leather hat, fair play.
+Debbie turns up with no roof and leather hat, fair play!
 Her Xflow only has a 4-speed box, but we're heading round the M25 and then down to Gatwick before A-roads to Portsmouth, managing to avoid the rain.
-Despite being booked on the 2pm ferry we both managed to get on the o
+Despite being booked on the 2pm ferry we both managed to get on the one before